Vexatos/Computronics/src/main/resources/assets/computronics/doc/opencomputers/computronics/en_US/item/self_destructing_card.md

 The Self-destructing card allows for computers or robots to self-destruct after a specified duration (default 5 seconds).
 Devices are completely and irreversibly destroyed.

-The Card provides a program called `explode` which allows for convenient and highly configurable self-destruction.
+You can create a floppy disk called `explode` containing a program with the same name  which allows for convenient and highly configurable self-destruction.